Not Your Typical Pastor

 But I do feel convicted in this way…while not all are called to become pastors (noun), we are all expected to pastor (verb, action).

-About a year ago, Pastor Anthony had a meeting with his adult & student leadership team (of which I am part of) and he made this comment… “You are all pastors.”
-He continued one with his meeting, but I had gotten stuck on those 4 words.
+About a year ago, our Youth Pastor had a meeting with his adult & student leadership team (of which I am part of) and he made this comment… “You are all pastors.”
+He continued on with his meeting, but I had gotten stuck on those 4 words.

 You.
 Are.
 All.
 Pastors.